mode777/rayjs/readme.md

 ```

 ## Performance
 QuickJS is one of the [faster JS interpreters](https://bellard.org/quickjs/bench.html).
-I'm getting about 13000 bunnys in bunnmark before dropping any frames on my 2020 Macbook Air M1 which seems pretty good.
+I'm getting about 13000 bunnys in the unmodified bunnmark before dropping any frames on my 2020 Macbook Air M1 which seems pretty good.
 ![Bunnymark](doc/bunny.png)